mdn/content/files/en-us/web/css/contain-intrinsic-size/index.md

 Size containment allows a user agent to layout an element as though it had a fixed size, preventing unnecessary reflows by avoiding the re-rendering of child elements to determine the actual size (thereby improving user experience).
 By default, size containment treats elements as though they had no contents, and may collapse the layout in the same way as if the contents had no width or height.
-The `contain-intrinsic-size` allows authors to specify an appropriate value to be used as the size for layout.
+The `contain-intrinsic-size` property allows authors to specify an appropriate value to be used as the size for layout.

 Determining the correct size to specify for an element can be difficult, and odd layout effects may result if an incorrect value is used.
 The `auto <length>` value can help.